kgromov/spring-boot-rest-data/README.md

-# Spring Boot Template Application build with Maven
+Spring boot REST Data project - @RestControllers with sort/search/pagination is out of the box